noahehall/theBookOfNoah/0current/blockchain/udacity.md

 - establishes your identity on the blockchain
   - when you move crypto from one address to another, you need to provide a digital signature proving that you control/own that address, i.e. your signing a transaction that shows you control the address from which the crypto is moving from
+- restoring a wallet
+  - use a seed: the 12 words used to initially create the wallet
+  - import a private key: you take the private key of a source wallet and import it into a destination wallet
+    - enables you to access the key via the source/destination wallet(s)
+      - be careful, as now the source wallet has been shared, it increases the likelihood of being compromised
+  - sweep a private key: move the private key of a source wallet into a destination wallet
+    - the source wallet is now empty, and the destination becomes the new source -

 #### keys